The Ultimate In Birding Tours

 TO BOOK THIS TOUR: Click here (you will need the tour dates)

-Please note that the Cook Islands Extension price is based on using the once-a-week direct flight from Papeete to Rarotonga.
-At the time the tour dates were indicated this flight operated on a Thursday.
-In the event that the schedule changes, and as the tour start date cannot be changed because of the ship’s commitments, it will be necessary to stay in Papeete until the new flight day or, alternatively, find something else to do in French Polynesia (there are possibilities for additional endemic birds, depending on time available, such as Raiatea Fruit Dove or Rimatara Reed Warbler), or else fly to Rarotonga via Auckland (there are frequent flights).
+Please note that the Cook Islands Extension price is based on using the infrequent direct flights from Papeete to Rarotonga.
+As of the most recent update, these flights operate on Wednesdays and Saturdays, but the timetable changes over time.
+As the tour start date cannot be changed because of the ship’s commitments, it may be necessary to stay in Papeete until the next flight or, alternatively, find something else to do in French Polynesia (there are possibilities for additional endemic birds, depending on time available, such as Raiatea Fruit Dove or Rimatara Reed Warbler), or else fly to Rarotonga via Auckland (there are frequent flights).
 In this event, all additional costs (over and above the value of the Papeete-Rarotonga air ticket) are the responsibility of the participant.

 The main tour single supplement excludes the nights on the ship.